movlan/SEI-CC-7/work/w07/d1/01-sql-intro.md

 As you can see, database tables look a lot like a spreadsheet since they consist of columns and rows.

-Tables are also known as _relations_, thus the term _relational database_.

 A single table in a relational database holds data for a particular _data entity_, for example, **customers**, **orders**, **reviews**, etc.

 TABLE: **artists**